4 key elements of a successful continuous testing process

 In a traditional waterfall development process, testing only takes place at the very end of the development cycle.
 As a result, many errors, bugs and other issues can find their way into the live version of a software product, resulting in additional work and extra costs.

 Continuous testing completely changes the development team’s relationship with testing.
 Instead of only taking place at the very end of the development cycle, testing now occurs early and often, allowing developers to test features and functionalities as they evolve.
 In the context of an Agile project, a continuous testing process can provide the development team useful data all throughout the development cycle, instead of only adding value at the very end.
-The question “Is it possible to test?” is a great way to sum up the philosophy at the core of a continuous testing process.
+In a continuous testing process, developers are always asking the question, “Is it possible to test?”

-The key elements of successful continuous testing process
+The key elements of a successful continuous testing process

-To put into place a continuous testing process within your organization, you’ll need at least the following 4 elements1.
+To put into place a continuous testing process within your company, you’ll need at the very least the following four elements.